wavefrontHQ/docs/pages/doc/opentelemetry_external_services.md

 ---
-title: (Archived) Configure External Services for OpenTracing
+title: Configure External Services for OpenTelemetry
-keywords: data, distributed tracing, OpenTelemetry, opentracing, aws, java
+keywords: data, distributed tracing, OpenTelemetry, aws, java
 tags: [tracing]
 sidebar: doc_sidebar
-permalink: tracing_external_services.html
+permalink: opentelemetry_external_services.html
 summary: Configure your application to show external services or applications
 ---

 {% include important.html content="OpenTracing is deprecated. ([OpenTracing](https://opentracing.io/) and [OpenCensus](https://opencensus.io/) have merged to form [OpenTelemetry](https://opentelemetry.io/).)
 To send trace data to Tanzu observability, use OpenTelemetry."%}

 Tanzu Observability by Wavefront can identify Java AWS services and Java databases in the [application map view](tracing_ui_overview.html#application-map-features).
-You can configure your OpenTracing, OpenTelemetry, or Spring Cloud Sleuth application to identify out-of-the-box external services or applications that your service communicates.
+You can configure your OpenTelemetry, or Spring Cloud Sleuth application to identify out-of-the-box external services or applications that your service communicates.

-This document shows you how to configure external services for your application instrumented with OpenTracing.
+This document shows you how to configure external services for your application instrumented with OpenTelemetry.

 ## Configure Out-of-the-Box AWS and Database Services